c-vandenberg/aizynthfinder-project/expansion-policies/README.md

 **Long Short-Term Memory (LSTM)** is a popular RNN architecture and were designed to **overcome the limitations of standard RNNs**, particularly the problems of **vanishing and exploding gradients**.
 This was achieved by designing LSTMs to be **capable of learning long-term dependencies in data**.
 * With standard RNNs, if the **previous state that would be influencing the current prediction** is **not in the recent past**, a standard RNN would likely be **unable to accurately predict the current state**.
-* For example, lets sat we wanted to predict the italicized words in, “Alice is allergic to nuts.
+* For example, lets say we wanted to predict the italicized words in, “Alice is allergic to nuts.
 She can’t eat *peanut butter*.”
 The **context of a nut allergy** can help the RNN **anticipate that the food that cannot be eaten contains nuts**.
 However, if that **context was a few sentences prior**, then it would be **difficult or even impossible for the RNN to connect the information**.

 To overcome this issue with learning long-term dependencies in sequences, LSTM networks have **cells** in the **hidden layers** which have **3 gates**:
 1. **Forget Gate**